bagder/uncurled/maintain/debugging.md

 that knows a lot, maybe most, of the internals workings of your code.

-Having that intimate knowledge of internals and general architecture makes you a suitable person for debugging hairy and diffcult problems.
+Having that intimate knowledge of internals and general architecture makes you a suitable person for debugging hairy and difficult problems.
 The problems that are not easy to digest or understand after the first few rounds of questions have been answered.

-In an Open Source project that has a lot of different persons invovlved, it only makes sense that the individual that can do a particular job the fastest and most effecient way, actually performs it.
-This makes debugging, and then I mean difficult and time-consumning source code researching, a task that ends up on your plate more often than on the less experienced ones.
+In an Open Source project that has a lot of different persons involved, it only makes sense that the individual that can do a particular job the fastest and most efficient way, actually performs it.
+This makes debugging, and then I mean difficult and time-consuming source code researching, a task that ends up on your plate more often than on the less experienced ones.

 If you learn to enjoy the challenge of debugging, you set yourself up to